OndrejLosensky/OndrejLosensky/README.md

 ## 💬 About me
-In spring 2024 i am graduating High School.
-I am working with JavaScript or TypeScript in React.js, but I also really love to create Python scripts that speed up my work or make it easier for me.
-Also I really love Graphics Design so I try to make everything look good.
-For mostly all my styling I use TailwindCSS.
-All projects that can be uploaded on web are hosted on Netlify.com

-You can always contact me on my e-mail.
-I am opened to new **opportunities & jobs**
+In spring 2024, I'll be graduating high school.
+I'm fluent in JavaScript and TypeScript, specializing in React.js for web development.
+Python scripting is my go-to for streamlining tasks and boosting productivity.

+With a passion for graphic design, I ensure all my projects look top-notch, utilizing TailwindCSS for sleek styling.
+You can find my web projects hosted on Netlify.com.

+Open to new opportunities and jobs, feel free to reach out via email.

 <details>
   <summary> <strong>More...</strong> </summary>